Entroshock/DS/README.md

-Market System Setup Instructions
+## Market System Setup Instructions
-Prerequisites
+# Prerequisites

 Python 3.8 or higher
 Windows 10/11

-Installation
+# Installation

 Clone or download the project files
 Navigate to the project directory

-Running the Application
+# Running the Application

 Start the server:

-bashCopypython src/SellerServer.py
+Run SellerServer.py

 Start one or more buyers in separate terminals:

-bashCopypython src/BuyerClient.py
+Run BuyerClient.py

-Available Commands
+# Available Commands

-LIST: View current inventory
+1. LIST: View current inventory
-BUY <item> <amount>: Purchase items
+2. BUY <item> <amount>: Purchase items
-LEAVE: Exit the market
+3. LEAVE: Exit the market